 FTB child living away from home

 FTB can be paid for a child who is living away from home as long as the adult continues to have responsibility for the care of the child.
 This situation usually occurs with children living away from home to attend school.
-Although the adult does not have day-to-day contact with the child, care may continue to be provided.
+Although the adult may not have day-to-day contact with the child, the adult may still be providing care for the child (2.1.1.85).

-The individual may be required to provide evidence supporting claims they have responsibility for the care of the child.
+The adult may be required to provide evidence supporting claims they have responsibility for the care of the child.
 Evidence of care may include:

 • providing for the child financially